Skip to main content

 Nursing and personal care in aged care homes

-Often as we age, daily care routines like showering, dressing, shaving, and medication or wound management can become difficult to do on our own.
-If you are looking at aged care homes because you need more support, it’s important to know that a home will provide you with enough care from registered nurses, enrolled nurses, and personal care staff.
+As you get older, daily activities like showering, dressing, shaving, and managing medication or wound management can become difficult to do on your own.
+If you are looking at aged care homes because you need more support, it’s important to know that a home will provide you with enough care from Registered Nurses, Enrolled Nurses, Personal Care Workers, and Assistants in Nursing.

-On this page, we explain how measures put in place by the Australian Government can help you check the amount of nursing and personal care each government-funded aged care home provides.
+This page explains the different types of staffing, how it is measured, and how you can check the amount of nursing and personal care each government-funded aged care home provides.

-How is nursing and personal care time measured?
+How nursing and personal care times are measured

 Where can I find more information?